 On every committee, a Chair Elect, a Chair, and an Immediate Past Chair each serve a consecutive one-year term.
 Committee members are limited to one three-year term (some committees have shorter terms), after which the President-Elect may re-appoint a member following a one-year break in service.
 Committees report to the Board of Directors and meet at least once a year.

-The 2018 ASCO Volunteer Application process for committees will open October 2017.
+The 2018 ASCO Volunteer Application process for committees is currently open.
 Applications will be reviewed and the selection of candidates will be carried out January – May 2018, with term start dates beginning June 2018.

 See below for a brief description of each ASCO committee.
 Members must login to view full roster information.